spatie/laravel-random-command/README.md

 ## Security

-If you discover any security related issues, ~please email freek@spatie.be instead of using the issue tracker~ you are on your own.
+If you discover any security related issues, ~please email freek@spatie.be~ you are on your own.

 ## Credits